 Click the Apps button in the header of the portal website to see the apps available to you.
 You can access the following from the app launcher:

-- Premium apps for which you have a license
+- Apps for which you have a license

 - Web apps the portal administrator has added to the app launcher and have been shared with you